-Now more than ever, wholesalers, third-party logistics (3PL) providers, and shippers are under pressure to fulfil and deliver omnichannel orders at the speed of Amazon.
+Now more than ever, wholesalers, third-party logistics (3PL) providers, and shippers are under pressure to fulfill and deliver omnichannel orders at the speed of Amazon.
 E-commerce sales have also surged.
 In 2019 alone, Statista reports that U.S. online retail sales amounted to US$343.15 billion – and they’re projected to reach almost $476.5 billion by 2024.
-While online sales and expectations for fast shipping are growing, the labour pool is shrinking.
+While online sales and expectations for fast shipping are growing, the labor pool is shrinking.
 And until the COVID-19 pandemic took hold in mid-March of 2020, a low national unemployment rate made it difficult to find warehouse workers.
-Although the number of available workers is temporarily higher, post-COVID-19 warehouse labour will likely be scarce once again.
+Although the number of available workers is temporarily higher, post-COVID-19 warehouse labor will likely be scarce once again.
 These forces all create the need for faster, more efficient warehouse management and logistics processes.

 A good WMS system can help by streamlining every facet of warehouse management – from receiving, put-away, and pick, pack, and shipping processes to inventory tracking and replenishment.
-And it organises all of these activities from a single interface.
-Warehouse management systems also integrate with other tools, including basics like bar code scanning and RFID labelling, more advanced robotics and augmented reality (AR) wearables, and other mission-critical solutions, such as transportation management systems (TMS), ERP, and logistics software.
+And it organizes all of these activities from a single interface.
+Warehouse management systems also integrate with other tools, including basics like bar code scanning and RFID labeling, more advanced robotics and augmented reality (AR) wearables, and other mission-critical solutions, such as transportation management systems (TMS), ERP, and logistics software.

 Five benefits of a warehouse management system